 I submitted my “manuscript” on the deadline (I was given 2 months) with an abundance of ideas for what I would like to go in the book – less than half was actually published (partly because I sent them SO MANY IDEAS.

-From there, I travelled to Melbourne to see the pages of the book in paper form (not bound) and make my final edits, approvals, and snoop around the publishing offices all giddy with excitement.
+From there, I travelled to Melbourne to see the pages of my travel book in paper form.
+Once there I made my final edits and approvals.
+I also just loved visiting Penguin’s headquarters!

 Evolving & This Year’s Plans